Usman-Javaid1234/AI-Escape-Room/README.md

 Ensure Python and Pygame are installed:

-Copypip install pygame
+pip install pygame

 Run the game:

-Copypython game.py
+python game.py
 Developer Notes

 The agent AI uses A* pathfinding to navigate the map